edoardomarsigli/SRL-IsaacLab/source/isaaclab_tasks/isaaclab_tasks/manager_based/moonshot/READMESRL.md

 ## How to get the already made USD files

-In the shared drive you can find a ZIP file named `usd_files.zip` containing a directory called `usd/`.
+In the shared drive you can find a ZIP file named `usd_files.zip`.
 This ZIP file is located at
 ```
 SRL-Moonshot > 1.
 Meeting Slides & Materials > Marcus > robot_descriptions
 ```